FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 __Important__:

-- If the (consumer's) config value `edc.aas.client.acceptAllProviderOffers` is set to `true`: This command will fetch the provider's contract offer for the selected asset and accept all terms on this offer.
-If multiple or no offers exist for this asset, no negotiation will take place.
+- If the (consumer's) config value `edc.aas.client.acceptAllProviderOffers` is set to `true`: This command will fetch a provider policy for the selected asset and accept it as is.
+If no policies exist for this asset, no negotiation will take place.

-- If the (consumer's) config value `edc.aas.client.acceptAllProviderOffers` is set to `false` (default): This command will request the provider's offered contractOffer and check it against its own accepted contractOffers by comparing the permissions, prohibitions and obligations of both the provider's contractOffer and the ones in the contractOfferStore.
-The assetID or other IDs must not be equal for the contractOffers to match.
-Initially, this store is empty and can be filled up by the request `Client/Add accepted contractOffer` (tip: with the request `EDC API/GET catalog`, contractOffers for all assets of the provider can be viewed and added to the consumer connector).
+- If the (consumer's) config value `edc.aas.client.acceptAllProviderOffers` is set to `false` (default): This command will request the provider's offered policy for the asset and check it against its own accepted policyDefinitions by comparing the permissions, prohibitions and obligations of both the provider's policyDefinition and the ones in the policyDefinitionStore.
+The assetID or other IDs must not be equal for the policyDefinitions to match.
+Initially, this store is empty and can be filled up by the request `Client/Add accepted policyDefinition` (tip: with the request `EDC API/GET catalog`, policyDefinitions for all assets of the provider can be viewed and added to the consumer connector).

 1. Execute the request `Client/Automated Negotiation`.
 The consumer connector will now try to negotiate a contract with the provider to get the data of the selected asset.